amanyadav29105/Online-QuizMaker/README.md

 🛠️ Technologies Used

 - HTML5
-- CSS3
+- CSS3 (Flexbox + Modern UI)
 - JavaScript (Vanilla JS)
-- LocalStorage (for data persistence)
+- LocalStorage (for saving quizzes)

 ---

 ⚙️ How It Works

-🔐 Authentication
+1. Login

-- User enters a username to log in
+- Enter your username to start
-- No password system (basic demo)

-📝 Quiz Creation
+2. Create Quiz

-- Add quiz title
-- Add multiple questions
+- Add questions and options
-- Provide 4 options per question
-- Select correct answer

-📋 Quiz Listing

-- Displays all saved quizzes
-- Stored in browser using LocalStorage
+- Save quiz to browser storage

-▶️ Quiz Taking
+3. Take Quiz

-- Users select answers for each question
-- One quiz displayed at a time
+- Select from available quizzes
+- Answer questions one by one

-📊 Results
+4. Results

-- Instant score calculation
+- Get score instantly after completion
-- Shows correct answers count

 ---

 ▶️ How to Run

-1. Download or clone the project:
+1. Download or clone the repository:

 git clone https://github.com/your-username/quiz-app.git

-2. Open the folder
+2. Open the project folder

 3. Run the app: